botniedata/RepoDemo/README.md

 Hellow World!

-27:34       - end of creation of folder, git init, add, commit 31:52       - creation of github repository
+27:34       - end of creation of folder, git init, add, commit <br>
+31:52       - creation of github repository                    <br>
-11:46       - new context
+11:46       - new context                                      <br>